Life

 • I think process v outcome is the only one in which I can say that I am possibly on the side of process although it could be said that outcomes are important in the sense that they feed back into the process of iterative making, and that outcome does not necessarily carry a sense of finality, in the same way as product does.

 In a way, for me, they are more like recursive loops than linear continuums (or continua?).
-It was a helpful exercise as it highlighted to me that on the whole, I am not necessarily one thing or another.
+It was a helpful exercise as it highlighted to me that I’m neither one nor the other.

 We then considered, what are the most important things to do that are not directly making art.
 In addition, to continuing to be part of a creative community, making space and time is important to me.
 In The End I talk about my concern that my time will be sucked up by everyday life.
 This last week has been busy and I’ve been making every day.
-The consequence is that tasks in everyday life have not been done and are now mounting up.
-Others have been wandering around rather aimlessly at times, and quite a few meals have been eaten separately – my art making has a direct impact on home life and to a certain extent that validates questions about time spent by me making art.
-In an ideal world, I could say that it’s time for everyone else to step up, and they do from time to time, but in the real world it’s not sustainable long term.
+The consequence is that tasks in everyday life have not been done and are now mounting up, and quite a few meals have been eaten separately.
+My art making has had a direct impact on home life and it’s not sustainable long term.

 Having developed a way of working, I now need to put in place a time and place for working.
 By having a dedicated work space away from the house, I can try to develop a regular routine of making, physical or otherwise, in which the boundaries are clear and which minimises disruption to everyday life.

-It’s funny, because what immediately comes to mind is the Ad Reinhardt quote in After Everything Else:
+What immediately comes to mind is the Ad Reinhardt quote in After Everything Else:

 one paints when there is nothing else to do.
 After everything is done, has been taken care of, one can take up the brush.
 After all the human social needs, pressures are accounted for.
 Only then can we be free to work.’